-An environmental audit is an evaluation of any of the following:
+An environmental audit is defined under section 47 of the Waste Management and Pollution Control Act 1998 as an evaluation of any of the following:

-(a) the ability of management systems to manage waste or prevent, reduce, control, rectify or clean up pollution or environmental harm resulting from pollution;
+- the ability of management systems to manage waste or prevent, reduce, control, rectify or clean up pollution or environmental harm resulting from pollution

-(b) the extent to which actions required to be taken, or results required to be achieved, for waste management or the prevention, reduction, control, rectification or clean up of pollution or environmental harm resulting from pollution have been taken or achieved;
+- the extent to which actions required to be taken, or results required to be achieved, for waste management or the prevention, reduction, control, rectification or clean up of pollution or environmental harm resulting from pollution have been taken or achieved

-(c) the extent, nature and source of wastes generated by an activity, premises or process;
+- the extent, nature and source of wastes generated by an activity, premises or process

-(d) the likelihood of waste management problems or pollution resulting in environmental harm occurring and the adequacy of safeguards in place to prevent their occurrence or limit their impact on the environment;
+- the likelihood of waste management problems or pollution resulting in environmental harm occurring and the adequacy of safeguards in place to prevent their occurrence or limit their impact on the environment

 Audits are required for any contaminated site that poses or threatens to pose serious or material environmental harm.